turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 Sessions should be an option of last resort.
 If there's no where else that the data can possibly go to achieve the desired functionality, only then should it be stored in the session.
 Sessions can be vulnerable to security threats from third parties, malicious users, and can cause scaling problems.

-This doesn't mean we cannot use sessions.
-It means we should only use them where necessary.
+We should only use them where necessary.

 ## Adding, Accessing, and Removing Data

 Rails gives us access to the current session through the `session` helper method.
 Much like the `params` method, the `session` method returns us an object that we can think of as a hash.
 In reality it is an instance of `ActionDispatch::Session::AbstractStore::SessionHash`.

-### Adding
+### Adding Data

 We can add information to the session just like a regular hash: